 The Malagos bird show emphasizes the importance of conserving wildlife to maintain ecological balance.
 Dr. Bo explained that the critically endangered Philippine eagles are responsible for keeping the balance.
 He also emphasized that they must be taken care of along with the other animal and bird species.
 The Philippine Eagle Center is located a few minutes from Malagos Garden Resort.

 Pollution and Climate Change

 The Malagos Bird show also opens our eyes to the very urgent issue of pollution and climate change.
 Dr. Bo explained that birds eat fish and when garbage reaches the sea, the birds think they’re fish.
 In a very simple way, the Malagos Bird Show emphasized the importance of proper garbage disposal.

-Issues about extreme temperatures and unpredictable weather patterns were also discussed.
-Global warming is affecting both humans and animals.
-The show stressed we need to be more aware and proactive in planting trees and conserving resources that are slowly depleting like clean water and air.
+The bird show also discussed issues about extreme temperatures and unpredictable weather patterns.
+For example, a part of the skit showed how global warming is affecting both humans and animals.
+The show stressed that we need to be more aware and proactive.
+That is to say, we need to plant trees and conserve resources that are slowly depleting like clean water and air.

-Disaster in the Philippines result to massive loses in human life and property.
-The Malagos bird show discusses how proper information dissemination and a functional early warning and evacuation plan are vital in saving lives during calamities.
+Disasters in the Philippines result to massive loses in human life and property.
+The Malagos bird show discusses how proper information dissemination is.
+A functional early warning and evacuation plan are equally vital in saving lives during calamities.

 All these issues and lessons are taught through role plays starring birds of different species like owls, doves, macaws, even ducks and an ostrich.
 Truly, the Malagos bird show is something all of us, not just children, should see and learn from.
 It’s a show that allows one to interact with the birds and participate in the discussion.Experience it every Sunday, 10:30AM at Malagos Garden Resort.